Nikolas Cruz pleads guilty to 2018 Parkland school massacre

 “She was the toughest, wisest person I ever knew,” he said.
 “My daughter always fought for what was right.
 My daughter despised bullies and would put herself in the middle of someone being bullied to make it stop.”

-The guilty pleas will set the stage for a penalty trial in which 12 jurors will determine whether Cruz should be sentenced to death or life in prison without parole.
-Given the case’s notoriety, Scherer plans to screen thousands of prospective jurors.
+The guilty pleas will set the stage for a penalty trial in which 12 jurors will determine whether Cruz, 23, should be sentenced to death or life in prison without parole.
+Given the case’s notoriety, Circuit Judge Elizabeth Scherer plans to screen thousands of prospective jurors.
 Hearings are scheduled throughout November and December, with a goal to start testimony in January.

+Cruz entered his pleas after answering a long list of questions from Scherer aimed at confirming his mental competency.
+He was charged with 17 counts of murder and 17 counts of attempted first-degree murder for those wounded in the Feb.
+14, 2018, attack at Marjory Stoneman Douglas High School in Parkland, located just outside Fort Lauderdale.

-Cruz killed the 14 students and three staff members on Valentine’s Day 2018 during a seven-minute rampage through a three-story building at Stoneman Douglas, investigators said.
+Following the pleas Wednesday, former Broward State Attorney Mike Satz recounted the details of the murders.
+Cruz killed 14 students and three staff members on Valentine’s Day 2018 during a seven-minute rampage through a three-story building at Stoneman Douglas, investigators said.
 They said he shot victims in the hallways and in classrooms with an AR-15 semiautomatic rifle.
 Cruz had been expelled from Stoneman Douglas a year earlier after a history of threatening, frightening, unusual and sometimes violent behavior that dated back to preschool.

 The shootings caused some Stoneman Douglas students to launch the March for Our Lives movement, which pushes for stronger gun restrictions nationally.